-What makes a text a good or captivating English text?
-How do you recognize repetitions, inconsistencies, faulty logic and other problems in English texts?
+What makes a text captivating?
+How do you recognize repetitions, inconsistencies, faulty logic and other problems with writing?
 What does it take to guide a text from writer to reader?
+How do you write for a range of different audiences?

 Semesters | ||||